• Train

 Intelligent Fire Detection With AI Vision

-Fire is one of the most severe accident causes that may lead to casualties, considerable production loss, and equipment damage.
-Traditional fire detection was done by human operators through video cameras, especially in petroleum and chemical facilities.
+Fire is one of the most severe causes of accidents that may lead to casualties, considerable production loss, and equipment damage.
+Human operators traditionally performed fire detection through video cameras, especially in petroleum and chemical facilities.
 However, it’s almost impossible for human operators to spot fires in time with hundreds of video cameras installed in large-scale settings.
 Human subjectivity, distraction, and visual perception limit the accuracy of human safety supervisors.

-Intelligent fire detection applies computer vision methods to the video of cameras to detect fires.
+Intelligent fire detection applies computer vision methods to video cameras to detect fires.
+Some methods have shown better results when focusing on smoke detection.
 The method uses background subtraction to detect motion and reduce computational complexity.
 The object detection and image classification models perform fire detection at a rate of 98.4%, with a false alarm rate of 99.9%, at 27.4ms detection time per frame.

 To find related applications, check out our industry report about computer vision in energy and utilities industry applications.